For years I avoided budgeting because of how restrictive it felt. I didn’t want to feel guilty every time I spent my own money.

 Another popular piece of financial advice is to shop around for the savings account with the highest interest rate.
-But then what happens is you’re constantly obsessing over whether your current bank still has the highest rate, and constantly moving your money as banks change their rates.
+But then what happens is you’re constantly obsessing over whether your current bank still has the highest rate and constantly moving your money as banks change their rates.

-Here some honestly for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
+Here is some honesty for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
 Just pick a bank with a high-yield savings account and let it go.

 Finally, credit card hacking.
 Far too many people take out loads of credit cards with different types of rewards, and then only use their favorite.
-Credit card hacking might be effective if you do it right, but for most of us, it just adds extra unnecessary credit cards to our wallet.
+Credit card hacking might be effective if you do it right, but for most of us, it just adds extra unnecessary credit cards to our wallets.

 If I had to manually log onto my various accounts throughout the month to pay my bills, that would be a huge pain.
 In fact, I would probably forget once in a while, and that would cause a whole different set of problems.

 These days, you can automate just about everything having to do with your finances.
 And I recommend that you do just that.
-Automate your bills, automate transfers to your savings account, and anything else you can.
+Automate your bills, transfers to your savings account, and anything else you can.

 One of my biggest pet peeves about life these days is that everything is based on a monthly payment.
-For some things it makes sense — I’ll happily pay my Netflix bill every month.
+For some things, it makes sense — I’ll happily pay my Netflix bill every month.

 But here’s the thing.
 Those services encourage you to buy things you can’t afford.
 If you can’t swing the cost of the shoes in a single payment, you can’t afford the shoes.